Bhanuprakash1105/Buddy-Algorithm/README.md

 Otherwise, one of the buddies is split in half again.
 _This method continues until the smallest block greater than or equal to the size of the request is found and allocated to it._

+In this method, when a memory block that was allocated is freed then if possible, an unnallocated buddy is merged with a companion buddy in order to form a larger free block.
+_Two blocks are said to be companion buddies if they resulted from the split of the same direct parent block._

 ## Running the program

 The algorithm is implemented in C++ programming language (_Latest g++ compiler is recommended_)